 A Standard Bearer for Solar Power

-It's likely that at least one Eco-Drive watch will constantly be on our list of the best watches for men, and that's down to one thing: quality.
-The Eco-Drive battery is undoubtedly cool and tops our list of best solar batteries, but that level of thoughtfulness is extended to every aspect of watch design here.
+It's likely that at least one Eco-Drive watch will constantly be on our list of the best watches for men, and that's down to one thing - quality.
+The Eco-Drive battery is undoubtedly cool and tops our list of best solar batteries, but that level of thoughtfulness equally extends to every aspect of watch design here.

 Both sunlight and natural light can be used to keep this battery charged, and it comes with overcharge prevention, so you can safely just set it under the light when you go to bed or walk around with it in the sun all day.